 The project would require a total of approximately 311 residential component vehicle parking spaces, along with a total of approximately 274 bicycle spaces.
 The project would provide 326 residential vehicle parking spaces, or approximately 15 spaces more than are required.
 The project would also provide the required 274 residential bicycle parking spaces.
 It should also be noted that, similar to the reduction for commercial uses, the LAMC allows for up to a 10 percent reduction in the amount of residential vehicular parking required, which is based on the number of bicycle parking spaces provided.
-However, in order to assure that an adequate amount of residential vehicular parking would be provided to accommodate the potential parking demands of the project's residents and quests, this allowable vehicle parking reduction was not applied to the project.
+However, in order to assure that an adequate amount of residential vehicular parking reduction was not applied to the project's residents and guests, this allowable vehicle parking reduction was not applied to the project.
 Therefore, the project would meet (apartment and condominium components) or exceed (commercial components) the applicable LAMC vehicular and bicycle parking requirements for its individual (residential and commercial) components, as well as for the development in its entirety.
 As a result, no significant off-site "spill over" parking impacts onto adjacent residential streets or nearby commercial parking areas due to inadequate on-site parking are anticipated to occur under the project.